Yuanzheng04/eventalpha/README.md

    LLM's IC were far above FinBERT's, that gap would flag hindsight leakage.
 In this study the two were comparable — evidence the LLM was reading the text, not recalling outcomes.
-4. **Out-of-sample validation.** Monte Carlo permutation, bootstrap Sharpe CIs, and walk-forward consistency.
+4. **Sample validation.** Monte Carlo permutation, bootstrap Sharpe CIs, and walk-forward consistency.

 > The point isn't that the model never cheats — it's that the framework can